jonaslejon/malicious-pdf/README.md

 # malicious-pdf

 Generate four different malicious pdf files with phone-home functionality.
-Can be used with Burp Collaborator
+Can be used with [Burp Collaborator](https://portswigger.net/burp/documentation/collaborator).

 Used for penetration testing and/or red-teaming etc